current projects

 Art and Working Life

-Art and Working Life is a central focus of my research.
-Introduced in 1982 through a partnership between the Australia Council for the Arts and the Australian Council of Trade Unions, Art and Working Life was a national program that supported collaborations between trade unions and community artists.
-Over more than a decade, it brought art into workplaces and working-class communities, reflecting and responding to the changing conditions of labour, culture, and political power.
+Introduced in 1982 through a partnership between the Australia Council for the Arts and the Australian Council of Trade Unions, Art and Working Life was a national program funding artistic collaborations between trade unions and community artists.
+Over more than a decade, it brought art into workplaces and working-class communities, reflecting and responding to the changing conditions of labour, culture, and politics throughout Australia’s period of neoliberal expansion.

 This ongoing project asks: